gek169/Simple_ISA/README.md

 sudo cp sisa16* /usr/bin/

 #run asm program starting with shebang as script
+#the shebang looks like this for the default INSTALL_DIR:
+#!/usr/bin/sisa16_asm -run
+#you put that at the top of your file and chmod+x the .asm file, and it will run.
 ./program.asm
 ```
 On a windows machine, the compiled C programs would be EXEs rather than lacking an extension.